rodrigocfd/react-mpa/README.md

 # React Multi-Page Application

 A proof of concept of a [React](https://reactjs.org/) application using [Webpack](https://webpack.js.org/) to generate a multi-page application (MPA), instead of the ordinary single-page application (SPA).
+CSS modules supported.

 Based on Przemek Nowicki [essay](https://itnext.io/building-multi-page-application-with-react-f5a338489694).